tskit-dev/msprime/docs/demography.md

 :::{important}
-Note that there is no possibility of recombination, migration or any other events occuring during the bottleneck: it is strictly *instantaneous* and can only result in coalescences within the trees.
+Note that there is no possibility of recombination, migration or any other events occurring during the bottleneck: it is strictly *instantaneous* and can only result in coalescences within the trees.
 :::